JimSeker/textmsg/README.md

 smsDemo2 sends binary sms messages.  may work, but it is untested in 4.4+

 mmsDemo is a hack to send mms messages for devices prior to android 4.4.
 Messenger comes up and the user is required to press the send button in order to make it work.
-A Note: This example is abanded, until I can find a better method.
-This example has been abounded and hopefully I can find a better example.
+A Note: This example has been abounded and hopefully I can find a better example.
 A default sms provider is required to send and receive mms 4.4+ or just use the content provider to read the mms messages.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.